getdish/dish/docs/nate.md

-- fix:
 - delete tag rating
-    - profile edit image/avatar/name
 - fix scroll to top to pull down transition
 - lists need a way to change the slug since we auto-generate it first. it should probably just do it one time, so need to track that in db (or some other way?).
 - voting for tagbutton on ipad not working (hoverable only)
 - photo upload for reviews

 - lists with any location